 Hereditary Hemorrhagic Telangiectasia (HHT) is the 2nd most common genetic bleeding disorder affecting more than 1.4 million people worldwide.
 The disorder results in malformed blood vessels to form in multiple internal organs as well the skin and mucous membranes.
 These malformed blood vessels have a high propensity for rupturing and this results in severe, life-threatening bleeding in the brain and other organs.
 There are 30 HHT Centers of Excellence in the United States, although currently they receive no federal funding.
+Currently, there is no HHT Center of Excellence in the state of Washington.
+This funding will enable a team of specialists to coalesce to create a certified Center of Excellence at the University of Washington.

-Describe in one paragraph how you and your family including multi-generations suffer from HHT and the importance of the Oregon University Health and Science University HHT Center of Excellence in diagnosing and treating you and your family members.
-In many cases, the treatment is critical and lifesaving as well as improving your quality of life.
+Describe in one paragraph how you and your family including multi-generations suffer from HHT and how much an HHT Center of Excellence is needed in Washington to diagnose, treat, and manage HHT for you and your family members.
+In many cases, the treatment is critical and life-saving as well as improving your quality of life.
+You can also discuss where you have had to travel to receive this care-if applicable.